Betty Miller (pilot): Career

 After graduating, Betty joined the Civil Aeronautics Administration (now the FAA) as an Aircraft Communicator, and worked at several airports in the western United States.
 She met and married Chuck Miller during this time.
 The Millers eventually settled in Santa Monica, California, where they owned and operated The Santa Monica Flyers, a flight school.

 She had been flying since 1952 and had become the 38th woman ever rated as a helicopter pilot.
 She was also an instructor, dispatcher, bookkeeper and maintenance scheduler at Santa Monica Flyers flight and ground school as well as an office manager.

 In 1961, she became the first woman to solo fly a Hughes Model 269A helicopter, and also helped set physical standards for female astronauts that are still used today by those participating in physical tests at the Lovelace Clinic in Albuquerque, New Mexico.

 The Santa Monica Flyers flying school became the base for planning Betty Miller's historic Pacific flight.
 With their friend Max Conrad a test pilot, they got involved in aircraft delivery.
 Working with William T. Piper, the manufacturer of Piper aircraft, the group devised a plan for Betty to deliver a plane from California to Australia.
 No woman had yet accomplished a solo flight across the Pacific.
 Max Conrad suggested she make the flight over the Pacific and helped design the extra gas tanks for the plane.

 After significant planning and several weather delays, in April 1963, she flew from Oakland, California, USA to Brisbane, Queensland, Australia, to deliver the plane (a twin-engine Piper) to a buyer.
 The flight also made her the first woman to fly solo from Oakland, California to Honolulu, Hawaii which she did in just over 17 hours.

-She started the first leg of the epic flight on April 25, 1963 (with by her troll doll, Dammit as a lucky mascot) from Oakland California and took over 17 hours to reach Honolulu.
-On May 5, she left Honolulu for the second leg of her flight to Canton Island, next Fiji and then New Caledonia.
-She landed in Brisbane, Australia, on May 13, 1963, Miller climbed out of the plane wearing a cotton dress and high heels to the cheers of a large crowd.
+She started the first leg of the epic flight on April 25, 1963 (with her troll doll, Dammit, as a lucky mascot) from Oakland, California and took over 17 hours to reach Honolulu.
+On May 5, she left Honolulu for the second leg of her flight to Canton Island, next to Fiji, and New Caledonia.
+She landed in Brisbane, Australia, on May 13, 1963.
+Miller climbed out of the plane wearing a cotton dress and high heels to the cheers of a large crowd.
 The total elapsed flying time for the flight over the Pacific was 51 hours, 38 minutes.